tcosolutions/betterscan/README.md

 Both use static analysis to find bugs and defects, but there are a few differences.

 - Betterscan supports Cloudnative and Infrastructure Scanning
-- Betterscan supports secrets Scanning
+- Betterscan supports secrets Scanning (166+ secret types - including GitLeaks)
 - Betterscan can be extended with any tool producing JSON output (any binary, in any technology/language/product)

 Above are the biggest differences.